yvelikova/axway-open-docs/content/en/docs/apigw_poldev/web_services/general_uddi.md

     to launch the **Publish WSDL Wizard**.
 3. Perform the steps in the wizard as described in the next sections.

-#### Step 1: Enter virtualized service address and WSDL URL for publishing in UDDI registry
+#### Enter virtualized service address and WSDL URL for publishing in UDDI registry

 When you register a WSDL file in the web service repository, API Gateway exposes a *virtualized* version of the web service.
 The host and port for the web service are changed dynamically to point to the machine running API Gateway.
 The client can then retrieve the WSDL for the virtualized web service from API Gateway, without knowing its real location.